-The Oracle IRM server configuration needs to be updated so that it can locate the key store file.
-You can set the key store location in the server configuration with either Fusion Middleware Control, on the Oracle IRM General Settings page, or with the WebLogic Scripting Tool (WLST) connect and setIRMKeyStore commands.
+The Oracle IRM server configuration needs to be updated so that Oracle IRM can locate the key store file.
+You can set the key store location in the server configuration with either Fusion Middleware Control, on the Oracle IRM General Settings page, or with the Oracle WebLogic Scripting Tool (WLST) connect and setIRMKeyStore commands.